Explore the best of Central Asia on this 34 day 5 Stans and Caucasus Tour.

 Day 20: Khujand – Oybek – Tashkent (Tajikistan/Uzbekistan) [B,L,D]

 After breakfast at the hotel, we’ll continue sightseeing of Khujand: visit ancient part of Khujand, Timur Malik Fortress, Archaeology, History Museums, and Orient Bazaar Panjshanbe – famous Panjshanbe City Market is one of the most interesting sights of Khujand.
 Near the market, we’ll stop by Sheikh Muslihiddin Mosque and Mausoleum, Museum of Archaeology and Resporation.
 We’ll have lunch at the local restaurant and in the afternoon transfer back to Tashkent.
-Upon arrival, transfer to your hotel and overnight in Tashkent.
+Overnight in Tashkent.

-Transfer to Tashkent Airport for your short flight to Baku.
+After breakfast we will transfer you to the Tashkent Airport for your short flight to Baku.
 Arrive at Baku International Airport (GYD).
 Upon arrival, you will be met at the airport by our driver and enjoy a panoramic tour of the city on the way to your hotel.
 Overnight in Baku.

 Day 23: Baku (Azerbaijan) [B,L,D]